-across from Maschio
+across from Maschio Angioino,

-the gloomy fortress at the port—is the
+the gloomy fortress at the port, is the pier for ferries

 and includes the facility adjacent to it on the east, the

 in the 1930s (photo).

 Molo Beverello and the adjacent facilities handle all of the day traffic to the Sorrentine peninsula, to the islands of Ischia and Capri, and even car and passenger traffic to Sicily and Sardinia.
 It also handles larger vessels on Mediterranean cruises.

 on the west is another pier, Molo S. Vincenzo.
 It is little used, simply